-Principle 4: safeguard integrity in corporate reporting
+Principle 4: Safeguard integrity in corporate reporting

-4.1 Audit and Risk Management Committee
+4.1 Audit Committee

-The Board has established the Audit and Risk Management Committee to give assurance regarding the quality and reliability of financial information used by the Board and to review and report on financial statements issued by GPT.
+The Board has established the Audit Committee to give assurance regarding the quality and reliability of financial information used by the Board and to review and report on financial statements issued by GPT.

-In addition, the Audit and Risk Management Committee performs a range of advisory services to the Board, including:
+In addition, the Audit Committee performs a range of advisory services to the Board, including:

-- reviewing the quality and reliability of the financial reporting processes; - reviewing and reporting on financial statements issued by GPT; - reviewing the external auditor's qualifications, performance, audit plans and independence; - receiving, analysing and assessing compliance reports under the Compliance Plans for the Trust; - Reviewing GPT's system for compliance with relevant laws, regulations, accounting standards, industry standards and codes; and - overseeing the risk management, compliance and internal control frameworks of GPT and considering any risk and compliance matters relating to the affairs of GPT that it determines to be desirable.
+- reviewing the quality and reliability of the financial reporting processes; - reviewing and reporting on financial statements issued by GPT; - reviewing the external auditor's qualifications, performance, audit plans and independence; - · overseeing the internal audit function; - overseeing the risk management framework to identify and manage all major tax risks; and - ensuring that policies and procedures are in place to identify, measure, manage and monitor treasury risks, and that those policies and procedures are complied with.

-At least one member of the Audit and Risk Management Committee has relevant accounting qualifications and experience and all members have a good understanding of financial reporting and risk management.
+At least one member of the Audit Committee has relevant accounting qualifications and experience and all members have a good understanding of financial reporting and risk management.

-The members of the Audit and Risk Management Committee are all independent Non-Executive Directors and are set out in section 1.1.
+The members of the Audit Committee are all independent Non-Executive Directors and are set out in section 1.1.